dpoldrugo/dpoldrugo.github.com/about.md

 ---
 {% include JB/setup %}

-Humble engineer with interest in disruptive business, software design, big data, cinema, art
+Humble human with interest in disruptive business, software design, big data, cinema, art

 Currently co-founder of an IT startup.